PSPReverse/PSPTool/README.md

 A rewrite of PSPTool enables its **use as a Python module**, e.g. in an interactive IPython session:

 ```
-> from psptool2 import PSPTool
+> from psptool import PSPTool
 > psp = PSPTool.from_file('original_bios.bin')
 > psp.blob.directories
 [Directory(address=0x77000, type=PSP_NEW, count=16),